abarker/pytest-helper/doc/sphinx_docs/index.rst

 file.

-In order to simplify the functional interface, some of these helper functions use very basic introspection look up the names of modules.
+In order to simplify the functional interface, some of these helper functions use basic introspection look up the names of modules.
 Other functions use introspection to modify a module's global variables.
-Some people might object to the use of introspection "magic," but the level used by these functions is less than what pytest itself does already.
 Where introspection is used, a fallback is usually provided to do the task without introspection.
+(Some people might object to the use of introspection "magic," but the level used by these functions is less than what pytest itself does already.)

 Installation
 ============